 What is IVR Call Containment?

-IVR call containment is a common metric that contact centers use to calculate the effectiveness of their IVR systems.
-Ideally, a high percentage of calls should be “contained,” which means that they should go through the entire IVR process and get a resolution without the need for a contact center agent.
-When the IVR containment rate is high, your contact center is more efficient and your VoIP phone service is optimized with fewer calls dropped and no one on hold.
+IVR call containment is a metric used to calculate the effectiveness of IVR systems.
+A high percentage of contact center calls should be “contained,” by being funneled through the IVR system for a resolution without the need for a contact center agent.
+A high IVR containment rate means fewer calls dropped and no one on hold.

 For example, if we have a customer calling in to just pay his or her bill, the IVR can usually get all of the needed info and help them autonomously through the process.
 Still, with the wrong IVR structure, this same customer may just press “0” thinking that conferring with a rep will make the process faster.
 If you fail to set up IVR or call priority queuing, you can completely waste the time of the agent and reduce operational efficiency.